Background pattern

 The safety and efficacy of ziprasidone in the treatment of schizophrenia in children and adolescents have not been established.

-Use of Zeldox capsules with other medications
+Using Zeldox capsules with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medicine, including those obtained without a prescription.

 Consult your doctor or pharmacist before starting to take Zeldox capsules.

-• Bacterial infections; these medications are known as antibiotics; for example, macrolide antibiotics or rifampicin;
+• bacterial infections; these medications are known as antibiotics; for example, macrolide antibiotics or rifampicin;

-• Epilepsy, for example, phenytoin, phenobarbital, carbamazepine, ethosuximide;
+• epilepsy, for example, phenytoin, phenobarbital, carbamazepine, ethosuximide;

-• Or if you are taking or have taken recently the following medications: see the section “Do not take Zeldox capsules” above.
+• or if you are taking or have recently taken the following medications: verapamil, quinidine, itraconazole, or ritonavir;

 Taking Zeldox with food and drinks